Martimiz/silverstripe-googledirections/README.md

 # Google map and directions module for SilverStripe CMS #

+**Note**: this is the old stable version.
+Checkout `Master` for the new version that allows for creating maps and links easily from within the CMS, as well as defining a default to displaymap on page startup

 ## Introduction ##

 This module lets you create links that generate a Google Map based on